top of page

 HISTORY COLORADO PAAC PROGRAM ENRICHMENT SERIES (ON-DEMAND/FREE):

-• (New) June 25, 2025 (7:00pm MT) – Shields and Shield-Bearing Warrior Pictographs and Petroglyphs.
-Speaker: Dr. Larry Loendorf.
-For more information and to access the Zoom link, visit here.
+• (New) September 4, 2025 (10:00am-11:30am MT) – Exploring Ancient Egypt: Culture, Commerce, and Daily Life – Eating and Drinking Like an Egyptian.
+Speaker: Shelby Justl, Penn Museum, Philadelphia.
+For more information and to register to receive the Zoom link, visit here.

 CROW CANYON ARCHAEOLOGICAL CENTER, DISCOVER ARCHAEOLOGY WEBINAR SERIES (ONLINE/FREE):